+State laws, regulations and policies referenced in the specifica ation are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable Service Type: eification are readily available to CMS upon request through le).
+the Medicaid agency or the operating agency (if applicable).
+Service Type:

 Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests specified in statute. s the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

+specified in statute. additional service not

 Service Title:

 Communication Specialist Services

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17020 interpreter

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+П

-Service Definition (Scope):
+Service Definition (Scope): Ц

 Category 4: Sub-Category 4: